 She held up a finger for silence as they rounded the corner.
 Jonathan marveled at the movement of her mechanical hand.
 She had discarded her blood-soaked jacket, and the sleeve of her blouse had been torn, offering Jonathan a rare opportunity to see her bare prosthetic arm.
 He knew that she was self-conscious about it; he reminded himself not to stare.
 She gestured that the coast was clear, and Jonathan followed her into the next hall.

 Suddenly, he felt something grab him by the ankle.
 He looked down and saw that one of the zombies he’d assumed was dead was still moving.
 The creature’s mouth had been torn clean off, but somehow it was still alive.
 It tightened its grip on Jonathan’s ankle.
-Even a scratch could prove deadly, even if the zombie couldn’t bite him.
+TheThe barest scratch could prove deadly, even if the zombie couldn’t bite him.

 Jonathan reached for his gun, but Miss Monday was already there with her surgical knife, dealing with the zombie.
 She drove the blade into its brain through the gaping hole where its mouth used to be.
 Its grip loosened.